maoberlehner/markus-oberlehner-net/content/blog/vue-router-page-transitions.md

 ## Slide transition

-So far so good, the combination of transitioning the opacity and the height of the pages, already looks pretty decent.
+So far, so good, the combination of transitioning the opacity and the height of the pages already looks pretty decent.
 But we still can do better and make an even more fancy page transition: **we can use a sliding effect to transition between pages**.

 <div class="c-content__figure">
   <div class="c-content__broad">